G-Roid/dnd-spells/README.md

 # DnD Spells
-This project uses the DnD5e API.
+This project uses the openlibrary API.
 I'm receiving info on a requested spell from the API, and then displaying that info.

 Demo:
 Live Site: https://g-roid.github.io/dnd-spells/